ASK Group: Beginning and growth (1972–1982)

 ASK was started in 1972 by Sandra Kurtzig in California.
 She left her job as a marketing specialist at General Electric and invested $2,000 of her savings to start the company in the apartment she shared with her HP salesman husband.

 At first, the firm built software for a variety of business applications.
 ASK was incorporated in 1974.

 In 1978, Kurtzig came up with ASK's most significant product, named Manman (originally "MaMa"), a contraction of manufacturing management.
-Manman was an ERP program that ran on Hewlett-Packard HP-3000 minicomputers.
-Manman helped manufacturing companies plan materials purchases, production schedules, and other administrative functions on a scale that was previously possible only on large, costly mainframe computers.
+Manman is manufacturing resource planning (MRP) ERP software that runs on Hewlett-Packard HP-3000 minicomputers.
+Manman helps manufacturing companies plan materials purchases, production schedules, and other administrative functions on a scale that was previously possible only on large, costly mainframe computers.
 Manman initially had a five-figure software price and was aimed at small and medium-sized manufacturers.
 Small companies desiring the least expensive implementation could use the software on a time-sharing contract.

+As of 1986 Manman competed with other minicomputer- and mainframe-based MRP products, such as NCA Corporation's Maxcim and IBM's MAPICS.
 During the era when Manman was only running on HP-3000 systems, ASK would buy systems at a discount and resell them "with its programs for $125,000 to $300,000" as turnkey systems.

 Although ASK was initially named "standing for Arie and Sandra Kurtzig, although he is not an employee."
 Somewhat later, with her husband working for Hewlett Packard (HP); with the software being subsequently marketed both for HP's computers and those sold by Digital Equipment Corporation (DEC), Kurtzig said that "A" was for Associates.

 Manman was an enormous success and quickly came to dominate the market for manufacturing systems and software.
 ASK's fortunes rose as a result.
 The corporation went public in 1981.
 Two years later, Sandra Kurtzig's personal stake in the firm was worth more than $40 million.